vanus-labs/docs/content/connectors/source/mongodb.md

 For full configuration, you can see [config](#Configuration) section.

 ### Step 2: Run the docker image
-Run The connector with the following command.
+Run The connector with the following command:

 ```shell
 docker run -d --rm \